-Oral health in care homes [QS151] "Adults who move into a care home have their mouth care needs assessed on admission Adults living in care homes have their mouth care needs recorded in their personal care plan Adults living in care homes are supported to clean their teeth twice a day and to carry out daily care for their dentures."
-Oral health promotion in the community Quality standard [QS139] "Local authorities carry out oral health needs assessments to identify groups at high risk of poor oral health as part of joint strategic needs assessments.
+Oral health in care 1.
+"Adults who move into a care home have their homes [QS151] mouth care needs assessed on admission 2.
+Adults living in care homes have their mouth care needs recorded in their personal care plan 3.
+Adults living in care homes are supported to clean their teeth twice a day and to carry out daily care for their dentures."
+1. "Local authorities carry out oral health needs Oral health promotion assessments to identify groups at high risk of poor in the community oral health as part of joint strategic needs Quality standard assessments.
+[QS139] 2.
 Health and social care services include oral health in care plans of people who are receiving health or social care support and at high risk of poor oral health."

-Sources: (233,234)
+ss,234)